 Fiske Orchestra Cornet in C, 1860

 Before this cornet surfaced recently, we only knew of this model from Fiske's 1861 illustrated catalog (see the last image below), but two other similar cornets have since come to light.
 One is from about the same time period as this, although probably in Bb and with the larger bell that Fiske recommended for use in the brass band.
-That is on display at the Gettysburg Heritage Center.
+It is on display at the Gettysburg Heritage Center.
 The third, belonging to Cleveland Orchestra trumpeter Michael Sachs, was made a little later, probably between 1865 and 1867, has a slightly larger bore (.438") and bell that is very similar to this C cornet, but made on a different mandrel and has a 5" bell rim.
-This is pictured in the last photo down on the left.
+This is pictured in the second to last photo.
 All of these examples of very rare models by this important US maker have survived unusually complete and well preserved.

 The cornet featured here has stayed in the family of the original owner from when it was new until the present.
 That original owner was Walter M Davis (born in 1819 in Covington, NY, died in 1903 in Marble Rock, IA), who started his musical career in 1839 with VanAmburgh's Circus.
 It is tempting to assume that he played keyed bugle in the circus band at that time, but I haven't been able to find any additional facts regarding his musical activities and he may have been a very early cornet player.
 He was known to be an agent/manager for circuses subsequently and retired from that business no later than 1871.